MichaelDeBoey/bnp-complaint-explanation-template/README.md

-# BNP Paribas Fortis complaint generator
+# BNP Paribas Fortis complaint explanation template

 We all love to have some cake 🍰.
 Unfortunately [BNP Paribas Fortis doesn't][bnp-response]. 😢